profectus-engine/profectus-docs/docs/guide/creating-your-project/project-info.md

 - Type: `string`
 - Default: `Profectus`

-The name of the project, which will appear in the info tab and in the header, if enabled.
+The name of the project, which will appear in the info tab and the header, if enabled.
 The page title will also be set to this value.

+### description

+- Type: `string`
+- Default: `A project made in Profectus`

+A description of the project, which will be used when the project is installed as a Progressive Web Application.

 ### id